Pakistan Urges G-7 Summit To Ask India To End Ban On Islamabads Twitter Accounts - UrduPoint

 Pakistan Urges G-7 Summit To Ask India To End Ban On Islamabad's Twitter Accounts

-UNITED NATIONS, (UrduPoint / Pakistan Point News - 28th Jun, 2022 ) :A top Pakistani diplomat has urged the G-7 industrial countries, which are meeting at summit level in Germany, to demand of India to lift its "massive restrictions on information", including all the Pakistan accounts New Delhi has blocked.
+UNITED NATIONS, (UrduPoint / Pakistan Point News - 29th Jun, 2022 ) :A top Pakistani diplomat has urged the G-7 industrial countries, which are meeting at summit level in Germany, to demand from India to lift its "massive restrictions on information", including all the Pakistan accounts New Delhi has blocked.

 Earlier in Islamabad, the Foreign Office voiced alarm over the Indian government's policy of blocking access to information after New Delhi asked social media giant Twitter to block the accounts of Islamabad's diplomatic missions.

-The FO's spokesperson, in a tweet on Monday, expressed deep concern over the "diminishing space for plurality of voices and access to information in India".
+The FO spokesperson, in a tweet on Monday, expressed deep concern over the "diminishing space for plurality of voices and access to information in India".